Chair, Department of Architecture, GSD, Harvard University, Cambridge MA, USA

 • the sprawl generated by the planning around the use of private cars

 • the low density

 • the considerable distances between poor peripheries and the city centre.

 The objective of the framework was “to built a city that works for all.”
-14 This vision of the future was developed and written by two University of Cape Town’s prominent professors: David Dewar and Roelof Uytenbogaardt.
+14 This vision of the future was developed by Prof. David Dewar, hired in 1997 by the City of Cape Town metropolitan government to lead the MuniSDF.
 The innovative planning approach established the following determining issues: “integration, equity, redistribution and quality of life.”
-15 This view can be considered revolutionary, especially considering that the Muni-SDF draft was published in 1991 when the apartheid regime was still ruling.
+15 The draft was published in 1999 and it is still considered a fundamental document in understanding the post-apartheid shift.
 The framework underlined the unequal distribution of “interchanges” and “centres” of the city.
 Therefore, the proposal focused on integration modes, promotion of activity spines or corridors, resolution of functional conflicts, creation of key pedestrian links and attention to railway system.
 16 Within this context, political and academic attention started to see in public spaces the potential to sew apartheid spatial and social’s wounds.
 The achievement of high-quality public space was considered as the heart of any positive approach to settlement making and urban management.
 Dewar affirmed the importance of public space as follows:

 Urban public spaces - streets, squares and promenades – are the most important form of social infrastructure in urban settlements: they act as "urban living rooms", especially for people living in over crowded conditions; they connect communities and inform people’s "mental maps of the city."
 Public spaces are particularly important in the lives of poorer people, whose housing is often too small for household needs.
 17